TEvans-Developer/Active-Directory-Homelab/README.md

 </br>![Screenshot (268)](https://github.com/user-attachments/assets/5b421470-e60b-4d78-91dd-7c4d56eea017)

   <h5 id="Domain-Controllers">4.)
 Domain Controllers (DCs)</h5>
     A Domain Controller (DC) is a type of server within a Windows based network that processes requests for authentication from users, access control and manages security within a computers domain.
 DCs are often used in conjuction with Active Directory (AD).
 An example of a DC is our Windows Server 2022 machine.
-There is also a command line interface (CLI) version of the Windows Server 2022.
+There is also a command line interface (CLI) versions of the Windows Server 2022.